et7ad/esp_athan/README.md

 1. Create a new repository and mirror the folder layout used in `athan_json`:
 	 - `docs/timezones/<key>.json` for timezones.
-	 - `<key>/<year>/<DDD>.json` for daily prayer times.
+	 - `docs/athantimes/<key>/<year>/<DDD>.json` for daily prayer times (e.g. `docs/athantimes/davis/2025/001.json`).
 2. Generate or copy JSON files for your mosque(s).
 You can adapt `break_json.py` in this repo as a starting point if you have a large CSV or JSON with a full year of times.
 3. In `athan.yaml`, update the base URLs inside the `change_location_handler` and `load_prayer_times` scripts to point at your own repo or domain.
 4. Recompile and flash the firmware with ESPHome.

 Because the JSON format is intentionally very small and regular, this approach works well even on a simple ESP8266 over plain HTTP.
+For **exact field names and time formatting**, see [prayertimes_specs.md](prayertimes_specs.md) and make sure your generator matches it.

 ---